-Bali is becoming a more well known tourist destination, with books like ‘Eat, Pray, Love’ being published on the spirituality, and beauty of this Indonesian province.
-Explore Bali in One Day, or spend weeks on motorbikes driving through the mountains, and off to the neighbouring islands.
-With beautiful forests, tiered rice fields, picturesque beaches and wonderfully happy people, Bali should definitely be on your must see list.
+With books like ‘Eat, Pray, Love’ , which talk about the spirituality and beauty of this Indonesian province, Bali is becoming more and more known as a tourist destination.
+Explore Bali in one day, or spend weeks on motorbikes driving through the mountains and off to the neighboring islands.
+With beautiful forests, tiered rice fields, picturesque beaches and wonderfully happy people, Bali should definitely be on your must-see list.

 What’s the best time to visit Bali?

-The best time to visit is between April and June.
-During these times room prices will be cut by up to 50%, and the climate is dry and less humid.
-The worst times to visit are during July, August and any holiday periods.
-Avoid the holiday season as weather is monsoonal.
+The best time to visit is between April and June because room prices will be cut by up to 50%, and the climate is dry and less humid.
+The worst time to visit is during July, August and any holiday period.
+Avoid the holiday season as the weather is monsoonal.
 November has also recently become a high season, with Australian teenagers spending their schoolies here.
-If you are looking to party this time is great, though if you want a more relaxing holiday avoid November.
+If you are looking to party, this time is great, though if you want a more relaxing holiday avoid November.

 One Day in Bali itinerary (Kuta + Surrounds)

-Breakfast was a feast at the Shelter, in the backstreets of Seminyak.
-Gorge on acai bowls, poached eggs, and the best coffee in Indonesia.
-Although this little place definitely caters to the health conscious traveller, there are a few menu options if you are looking for something a little more naughty.
-Grab any one of their delicious burgers, or amp up your breakfast with crispy bacon, and hashbrowns.
+Breakfast is a feast at the Shelter, in the backstreets of Seminyak.
+Gorge on acai bowls, poached eggs and the best coffee in Indonesia.
+Although this little place definitely caters to the health conscious traveller, there are a few menu options if you are looking for something little more naughty.
+Grab any one of their delicious burgers, or amp up your breakfast with crispy bacon and hashbrowns.

-Staying in Seminyak means being awoken by crashing waves, idyllic beaches, and delicious food.
-Seminyak is awfully close to Kuta without being in it – meaning you can enjoy the benefits of tourism in the area, but avoid the overcrowding.
-Seminyak is a great place for families, and travellers.
-Stay at cheap, but beautiful villa, or camp on the beach – this little town is for everyone.
-If you have time in the evening pop into one of the many clubs and sip on all of the fruity cocktails Bali has to offer.
+Staying in Seminyak means being awoken by crashing waves, idyllic beaches and delicious food.
+Seminyak is awfully close to Kuta without being in it – this means you can enjoy the benefits of tourism in the area but avoid the overcrowding.
+Seminyak is a great place for families and travellers.
+Stay at a cheap but beautiful villa, or camp on the beach – this little town is for everyone.
+If you have time in the evening. pop into one of the many clubs and sip on all of the fruity cocktails Bali has to offer.

 If you arrive at Uluwatu well before sunset, head down to the beach for a swim and relax in the white sand under the sun.
 Only experienced surfers should attempt paddling out into Uluwatu’s waves.
 This is due to the fact that waves on this beach crash into jagged rocks, as well the best waves barrel above a reef.
 If you are looking to learn to surf, try Seminyak which doesn’t have this problem.